suzannelafon/suzannelafon.github.io/content/research/LSfriction/index.md

 layout: "single"
 ---

-Unveiling the mechanisms underlying friction at the solid/liquid interface.
+Unveiling the mechanisms underlying friction at the solid/liquid interface...